facu2279/authenticators/README.md

 # Python two-factor authenticator API

-Simple REST API to generate qr codes for two-step authentication, usable for microsoft authenticator, google authenticator and others like it.
+Simple REST API to generate qr codes for two-step authentication, usable for Microsoft authenticator, Google authenticator and others like it.
 It also contains a login to control who accesses to generate the qr codes.

 <br><br>